Defensive Driver Courses & How They Help You Save On Car Insurance

 Defensive Driving Course: Bottom Line

-Defensive driving courses can help you save up to 20% on car insurance, improve your driving skills and even remove points from your driving record.
+Defensive driving courses can save you up to 20% on car insurance, improve your driving skills and even remove points from your driving record.
 While eligibility rules and discount amounts vary by insurer and state, many drivers, especially young and senior motorists, can benefit.

-If you're looking for ways to lower your premium, taking a state-approved defensive driving course could be a simple and cost-effective solution.
-Just be sure to verify with your insurer that your course is accredited before enrolling.
+Taking a state-approved defensive driving course could be a simple and cost-effective solution if you're looking for ways to lower your premium.
+Just verify with your insurer that your course is accredited before enrolling.

 Compare Auto Insurance Rates